 We were among the fortunate passengers on one of its most popular itineraries, the Danube River, where we sailed from Budapest in Hungary en route to Nuremburg in Germany.
 Stops along the way included Vienna, the Wachau Valley, Durnstein and Melk Abbey in Austria, and Passau and Regensburg in Bavaria.
 Side trips took us to Bratislava in Slovakia, Cesky Krumlov in the Czech Republic and Salzburg in Austria.

-On board our eight day cruise was a complement of 55 Canadians, 30 Brits, 48 Americans and 25 Australians.
-The Aussies, so far from home, usually book Scenic’s longer two week itinerary all the way to Amsterdam.
+On board our 8-day cruise was a complement of 55 Canadians, 30 Brits, 48 Americans and 25 Australians.
+The Aussies, so far from home, usually book Scenic’s longer 2-week itinerary all the way to Amsterdam.